SamFu1113/Alpha-Beta-Pruning-Chess/README.md

 # Alpha-Beta-Pruning-Chess

 ## Introduction
-This is a chess board game.
+&nbsp;&nbsp;&nbsp;&nbsp;This is a chess board game.
+The game consists of two teams.